pydykit/pydykit/README.md

 ## Contributing

 Please refer to [CONTRIBUTIONG.md](CONTRIBUTING.md).
-Feel free to contact us if you have doubts.
+Feel free to contact us if you have doubts or questions.

 ## Main Contributors